ilio/ng2-dynamic-components/README.md

   </div>
   ```

-2. You can create a list component with inline template which can reuse logic:
+2. You can create a list component with inline template which can reuse list logic:
   ```html
   <dynamic-list [items]="items">
     <div template="#item">